 Every year, the Executive Board lays down the model PER (including the format for the EPP and for the Programme Framework and the Test Regulations) for the following academic year, after submitting this to the General Council (Art.
 7, section 4, subsections c and d of the Staff and Student Council Regulations).
 The dean lays down the PER for each individual degree programme in keeping with the THUAS-wide provisions in the model PER.
 If the dean wishes to deviate from the model PER, he will present this to the Executive Board on an annual basis, even if this deviation has existed for several years.

 These regulations are available in digital format on the Student Portal.
-A hard copy can be viewed at Front Desk of the Faculty Office (SL 3.90).
+A hard copy can be viewed at the Front Office of the Administration Office (Faculteitsbureau) at Sportcampus Zuiderpark.

 Table of Content